nlohmann/std_json/proposal.md

 *Effect:* Constructs an empty JSON value of type `json_type::null`.

 *Remarks:* Has the same effect as the default constructor.
+The rationale for this constructor is to use the `nullptr` literal as a placeholder for JSON's null value.

 *Throws:* Nothing.

+#### Constructor from compatible types

 ```cpp
 template <typename CompatibleType, /*omitted*/ >